jarrydcarelse/jarrydcarelse/README.md

 #  Hello, I’m Jarryd Carelse

 ## About Me
 I’m an Interactive Development student at Open Window in South Africa, currently building my skills in mobile development, frontend engineering, backend APIs, and UI/UX design.
-I enjoy creating digital products that feel clean, intuitive, and reliable — from web dashboards to mobile apps and AI-powered tools.
+I enjoy creating digital products that feel clean, intuitive, and reliable, from web dashboards to mobile apps and AI-powered tools.

 I approach every project as an opportunity to learn something new, improve my problem-solving, and build solutions that feel genuinely useful.